 Pirates Bay Water Park.
 Relax in the lazy river or relish some heart-pounding action on the park’s array of thrill rides ranging from tube slides to the Flowrider, where you can show off your surfing skills.
 There’s even a play structure just for youngsters that includes water guns, spray nozzles, and special slides just for tots.
-For a different kind of thrill, experience the high-speed action at the Royal Purple Raceway.
+For a different kind of thrill, experience the high-speed action at the Houston Raceway Park.
 With a quarter-mile drag race track, an oval dirt track, seating for more than 27,000, legal street racing, and a NHRA Full Throttle Drag Racing Series event, the raceway offers year-round entertainment.When the summer sun swelters, cool off at

 If you’re an arts enthusiast, you’ll find plenty to adore as well.
 Visit the Art Center of Baytown to admire paintings, photographs, illustrations, and jewelry made by talented local artists.
 Then catch a first-rate production by the Baytown Little Theater, the Baytown Symphony Orchestra, or the Lee College Performing Arts Center.

 Not enough for you?
-Kick back in the adobe-walled tasting room at Yepez Vineyard and savor the flavors of a merlot or a sauvignon blanc made with Texas-grown grapes.
-Make sure you visit Baytown during one of its many annual special events as well, such as the Nurture Nature Festival in April, Grito Fest in October or Christmas on Texas Avenue in December.
+Kick back in the adobe-walled tasting room at Yepez Vineyard and savor the flavors of merlot or a sauvignon blanc made with Texas-grown grapes.
+Make sure you visit Baytown during one of its many annual special events as well, such as the Nurture Nature Festival in April, Grito Fest in October, or Christmas on Texas Avenue in December.